Sustainable shipping

 Wallenius Marine was formed in 2003.
 The company offer ship management, designs ships of the future and leads newbuilding projects.
 Thanks to an integrated approach, operational feedback from seafarers can be used to optimize design and improve the performance of next-generation vessels.
 Wallenius Marine has designed and built more than 70 car carriers since the mid-1990s, and they have been built at shipyards in Japan, Korea and China.

 Wallenius Lines developed the entire RoRo concept (Roll-on / Roll-off) in the 1960s and is today an investor and active owner in the global shipping industry.
-The company owns parts of:
+Within Wallenius Lines is also Wallenius SOL included, which was established in April 2019 with the aim of strengthening infrastructure in the Baltic Sea for Swedish and Finnish base industry.